Teacher training is a big investment, but there’s often funding available to help you.

 Aren’t means tested, so regardless of your household income you should be able to claim the full amount for your course fees (of £9,250).

-Are paid directly to your training provider (Sheffield Teaching School Alliance) from Student Finance England
+Are paid directly to your training provider from Student Finance England.

-All eligible trainees will qualify for at least the minimum loan amount for their living costs, regardless of household income.
-If you live outside of London and are not living at home this will be £4,168.
+All eligible trainees will qualify for at least the minimum loan amount for their living costs, regardless of household income, which is (if living outside London) £4,289 or £3,410 if you're living at home.

 Check your eligibility via the government website here.